SurajSG23/Job-Portal/README.md

+## 🧹 Code Cleanliness & Performance

+To keep Job Junction fast and maintainable:
+- Periodically audit and remove unused CSS and JavaScript code.
+- Use tools like PurgeCSS, UnCSS, or browser DevTools Coverage tab to find dead code.
+- Minify assets for production (see minified files in the repo).

 # 💼 Job Junction

 **Job Junction** is a responsive and modern job portal web application built with HTML, CSS, and JavaScript.
 It provides a clean interface for users to explore job opportunities.
 The project is currently under development as part of open-source contributions in the GirlScript Summer of Code (GSSoC).